-On 18 February 2022, the Group entered into an equity transfer agreement (the "Agreement") to dispose of the entire equity interest in 九龍倉(常州)置業有限公司, owner of the hotel property previously known as Marco Polo Changzhou.
+On 18 February 2022, the Group entered into an equity transfer agreement (the "Agreement") to dispose of the entire equity interest in 九龍倉(常州)置業有限公司, owner of the hotel property previously known as MP Changzhou.
 Accordingly, the hotel property is presented as an non-current assets classified as held for sale within hotel segment.
 On 18 May 2022, 21 June 2022, 11 July 2022 and 2 August 2022, the Group made four consecutive supplemental announcements in relation to the multiple defaults in settlement of payment instalments by the purchaser and the termination of the Agreement.
-Subsequently, management remain committed to the plan to sell the disposal group and expect to complete within one year.
+At 31 December 2023, management has conducted assessment based on prevailing accounting standards and ceased to classify the disposal group as held for sale.
+MP Changzhou has been reclassified as hotel properties (Note 8).